Mandeln/Linter-capstone/README.md

 ## Test
 - in order to run test, you have to install rspec in your cmd run $gem install rspec
-- run test by cd into spec file and use the command   ```rspec testrspec.rb```
+- run test by cd into spec file and use the command   ```rspec spec.rb```

 ## Run Program

 - To get a local copy up and running the linter follow these simple example steps:

-- Clone this repository with git clone ```https://github.com/Mandeln/Linter-css.git``` using your terminal or command line.
+- Clone this repository with git clone ```https://github.com/Mandeln/Linter-capstone.git``` using your terminal or command line.
 - run the command ```cd bin``` to Change the directory
 - run the command ```ruby main`` and enjoy the parser